 MDT negotiates its indirect cost rate each year through the Federal Highway Administration (FHWA), as the cognizant agency for MDT.
 In addition, Montana is required per 17-1-106, MCA to recover indirect costs on all federal or private grants or contracts.
 MDT cannot waive its rights to indirect costs or accept grant funds that restrict its ability to recover indirect costs without first receiving written approval from the Governor's Office of Budget and Program Planning.
-According to State Accounting Policy, equipment needs to be capitalized and cannot be charged indirect costs.
-The approved IDC rate for State Fiscal Year 2022 is 9.66%.
+The approved IDC rate for State Fiscal Year 2023 is 10.71%.

 "Communications" are costs associated with MCSAP and Border Enforcement Officers at 100% and Enforcement at the percent of time of safety activities.
 Communications costs are associated with US postage, Fed Ex, and UPS.
-Communications are calculated based on last year's costs = \$225.27.
+Communications are calculated based on last year's costs = \$395.96.